macck7/Automatic-Speech-recognition-ASR-/README.md

 These can be represented as 2D images<br />
 To feed data in our model we have used these spectrogram images .<br />

+### Observation

+The following can be deduced from the plots seen  of various command waveforms  using spectrograms :
+There is some extent of  overlapping  across different  categories of commands.<br />
+For commands like “NO” and “STOP” , both spectrogram and mel- scale spectrogram are kind of similar.<br />
+The sample rate for this dataset is 16kHz.( padding is done if sample rate is less)<br />
+Range of frequency  is In a  32-bit floating-point system, each WAV files in the <br />
+dataset has,  the amplitude values range from between   -1.0     to    +1.0.<br />
+Due to the presence of noise  makes it a difficult classification challenge.<br />